Some features and functions are referenced in the UPDD documentation that requires further explanation. Here it is!

 The name of the log is based on the date and time the log file is created.
 Each entry is time stamped.

 When the driver is installed it sets up the settings for any configured controller based on the default settings delivered as part of the driver setup or components.
 In some cases, as an end user, you may wish to configure a system and then capture these settings for use with subsequent installations.
-In Windows we have a Clone option to clone setting for use with subsequent installs but this has some limitations and is being superseded with this new custom settings file, which is called extra.ini.
+In Windows we have a Clone option to clone setting for use with subsequent installs but this has some limitations and has been superseded with this new custom settings file, which is called extra.ini.

 For any given touch controller updd custom settings can be defined and embedded in the driver package such that when the controller is configured in the driver any settings defined in the custom settings file will be applied to the controller.